 - 1. READ YOUR SYLLABUS! - 2.
 Attend class.
 Avoid being tardy.
 Be aware of announcements made in class. - 3.
 Read the sections assigned before class. - 4.
 Do online assignments. - 5.
-Work extra problems, as required, to understand each topic. - 6.
+Work extra problems, as needed, to understand each topic. - 6.
 Turn cell phones OFF or on silent prior to entering the classroom.
 A cell phone violation may result in a student being dropped from the class.
 Any use of the cell phone is considered a violation.

 Behavior and Discipline: Please keep a positive attitude and come to class desirous to learn.
 Treat yourself and others with respect.
 Any student not doing so will be asked to leave.
 Please assist in maintaining a classroom environment that is conducive to learning.
 Refrain from reading newspapers, chewing tobacco products, or otherwise being disruptive in class.
 A student is considered absent for disruptive behavior.
-Keep cell phones off or on silent and out of sight.
 A violation of cell phone rules is considered disruptive behavior.
 Keep all other electronic devices off.
 You may be dropped from the class for any disruptive behavior.